pushnitsa/ASPSampleApplication/README.md

 ![Swagger](docs/images/swagger.png)

 ### Searching
-Basic scenario of search wasn't implemented.
+Basic search scenario wasn't implemented.
 However, there is an opportunity to take entries by paging, with sorting expressions.

+Note: There are no any validation for sorting expressions.
+An exception could happen if dab data would be found.

 ![Sorting, paging](docs/images/sorting_paging.png)